How to update an existing Aldryn addon#

 Placing the addon into

-addons-dev will override any version that has been installed into the project
+addons-dev will override any version that has been installed into the application

 using the requirements file.